SenseLogic/PENDOWN/README.md

 ### Sample

-Open the `SAMPLE/sample.html` file in a modern browser like `Firefox` or `Chrome`, and you should see the following result if the
-`Comic Sans` and `Consolas` fonts are already installed on your system :
+Open the `SAMPLE/sample.html` file in a modern browser like `Firefox` or `Chrome`, and you should see this if the `Comic Sans` and `Consolas` fonts are already installed on your system :

 ![](https://github.com/senselogic/PENDOWN/blob/master/SAMPLE/sample.png)

-Here is its content, that you can edit with any plain text editor like `Geany` or `Notepad++` :
+Here is its actual content, which can be edited with any plain text editor like `Geany` or `Notepad++`.

+As you can see, no HTML tags at all where needed to write this rich and colorful text :

 ```
 <meta charset="utf8"/>